zeroz-code/httptoolkit-pro-patcherx/README.md

 - **Linux**: Try using `sudo` if you get permission errors
 - If you get an error like `No internet connection and file is not cached`, it means the patcher is unable to connect to the internet.
 Make sure you have an active internet connection and try again.
 If you are using a proxy, make sure proxy is working well.
 - If HTTP Toolkit does not start after patching, try updating your Node.js version to the latest version.
+- **macOS**: You may need to enable "App Management" for your terminal emulator in Privacy & Security if you get permission errors.

 ## Screenshot